viet34tqc/notebook/ci-cd.md

 - Developer commits code changes to source control
 - CI server detects changes and triggers build
-- Code is compiled, tested (unit, integration tests)
+- Code is bundled, tested (unit, integration tests)
 - Test results reported to developer
 - On success, artifacts are deployed to staging environments
 - Further testing may be done on staging before release